Jalingo: Cloud cover

 The average proportion of sky covered by clouds in Jalingo varies significantly seasonally throughout the year.

-Around October 30 marks the start of Jalingo's clearer season, which lasts for 4.2 months and ends around March 6.
+Around October 30 marks the start of Jalingo's clearer season, which lasts just over 4 months and ends around March 6.

 In Jalingo, January is the clearest month of the year, with the sky remaining clear, mostly clear, or partly cloudy 51% of the time on average.

 Beginning about March 6 and lasting for 7.8 months, the cloudier season of the year ends around October 30.

 May is the cloudiest month of the year in Jalingo, with the sky being overcast or mostly cloudy 82% of the time on average.